uynitsuj/uynitsuj.github.io/_posts/2023-04-04-bonding-with-bots-hri.md

 <br>

 In addition to understanding human speech, mastering the subtle art of non-verbal conversation is essential for robots to collaborate effectively with humans.
 Non-verbal cues, such as gestures and body language, play a crucial role in our human communications.
 Andrea Bonarini's article, "Communication in Human-Robot Interaction," published in Current Robotics Reports 2020, highlights the diverse dimensions of human-robot communication, emphasizing that interactions are not confined to verbal language alone[^4].
 This encompasses all relevant aspects of communication, utilizing the full range of sensory channels, including hearing, sight, and touch.
-The report emphasizes the need for both human and robotic agents to process the signals detected along these multi-modal channels to make informed decisions on how to behave and act when interacting with one another.
+The report emphasizes the need for both human and robotic agents to process the signals detected along these multi-modal channels to make informed decisions on how to behave when interacting with one another.

 <br>